keeweb/keeweb/CONTRIBUTING.md

 and [TODO](https://github.com/antelle/keeweb/wiki/TODO) before creating a feature request.

 Please, describe the issue in details: what were your actions?
 What has happened?
 Does it happen on Demo or New database?
 If no, how to reproduce this?
 If you are using a test db without your personal data, please attach it.
+If it's possible, please, open dev tools in your browser and attach output log from it (Console tab).
+If you are using desktop app, devtools can be opened from Settings/General/Advanced.

 ## Pull Requests